 That's right, a nyandroid boot animation.
 Finally, you can see Andy rocketing through the galaxy, leaving a trail of rainbows behind, each and every time you switch on your device.
-Not sure how to install custom boot animations?
-Check out our guide before grabbing the download below.

 It seems that sneak peeks of the next Nexus device - and its firmware - have really been picking up steam in recent days.
 Just after we were treated to video of Ice Cream Sandwich running on a Nexus S, the folks at MyDroidWorld have released the so-called Nexus Prime's boot animation to the public, and it looks, well, awesome.
 I've taken the liberty of putting together a clip of the boot animation by itself for your viewing pleasure:

 If you need a refresher on how to install a custom boot animation, check out our guide on the subject.

 There's no doubt that we're all waiting with anticipation for the HTC Vigor, which is rumored to be coming out as the Droid Incredible HD, to hit the market.
 It's reportedly going to be the first full HD phone, sporting a 720p display, 1.5Ghz dual-core processor, 1GB RAM, Sense 3.5, and Android 2.3.4 -- in other words, it's going to be a beast.

 For those who want to get a little taste of what the Vigor has to offer before this upcoming HTC monster is officially released, we have gotten our hands on all of the multimedia goodies from the device.